rmcsharry/sensei/README.md

 `heroku config:set NEW_API_KEY="{NEW_API_KEY}" --app "{projectname}"`

 Your `projectname` was set when you created the project.
 If you forget what it is, you can find it in `sensei.json` as the value for `branch`.

-## Create a new branch

-An easy way to create and deploy multiple AIs with different behavior is to create a new branch from `main` and then modify the `sensei.json` config and application code to suit your needs.

-From the root of the directory:
-1. `chmod +x branch.sh`
-2. `./branch.sh --name branchname --openai-key YOUR-OPENAI-API-KEY --session-secret YOUR-SESSION-SECRET --files "path/to/file1,path/to/file2"`

-The `./branch.sh` script is basically the same as the `./start.sh` script, but skips running `yarn` and `heroku login`.
-Just like project names, the branch name must be unique to deploy successfully to Heroku.

 ## Use GitHub workflows